A complete guide to the Freshdesk chatbot in 2026

 This video provides a step-by-step guide on how to activate and enable the Freshdesk chatbot (Virtual Agent) for your support channels.

-Ready to see what your Freshdesk support is truly capable of?
-Sign up for a free eesel AI trial and build a more powerful AI agent in minutes.
+Ready to see how you can further optimize your Freshdesk support?
+Sign up for a free eesel AI trial and explore how to build even more capability into your support team today.

 Frequently asked questions